John Wick: The Simpsons

-On May 23, 2021, thirty-second season finale of The Simpsons, titled "The Last Barfighter", aired on Fox as an official parody of John Wick: Chapter 2 and John Wick: Chapter 3 – Parabellum, featuring Ian McShane guest star as Artemis Scott, Winston's twin brother and the manager of "The Confidential" hotel, part of a secret society of bartenders of which members include Moe Szyslak and Dr. Julius Hibbert.
+On May 23, 2021, the 32nd season finale of The Simpsons, titled "The Last Barfighter", aired on Fox as a parody of John Wick: Chapter 2 and John Wick: Chapter 3 – Parabellum, featuring Ian McShane guest starring as Artemis Scott, Winston's twin brother and the manager of "The Confidential" hotel, part of a secret society of bartenders of which members include Moe Szyslak and Dr. Julius Hibbert.